Bertha of Bingen: Veneration

 The little church on the Rupertsberg became a place of pilgrimage and was still standing when Hildegard founded a monastery there around 1150.
 Hildegard moved, with her nuns, from Disibodenberg to the Rupertsberg, a crag at the confluence of the Nahe and the Rhine, and established a monastery on the site of the ruined castle, where Bertha and Rupert were buried.
-The Vita Sancti Ruperti was written about this time, "...to revive the cult of St. Rupert and to legitimize the vision that called her to move there".
+The Vita Sancti Ruperti was written about this time, "[…] to revive the cult of St. Rupert and to legitimize the vision that called her to move there".

 The monastery at Rupertsberg was destroyed in 1632, during the Thirty Years' War.
 Their relics were transferred to Eibingen.
 Bertha's head is kept in the Hildegard Church; Rupert's arm is on display in a reliquary in Eibingen church.
 Other relics were brought back to Bingen in 1814, where they are venerated in the chapel on the Rochusberg.

 Rupertsberg

-Rupertsberg is a crag at the confluence of the Nahe and the Rhine, in Bingen am Rhein.
+Rupertsberg was a crag at the confluence of the Nahe and the Rhine, in Bingen am Rhein.
 It is named for Saint Rupert of Bingen, son of Bertha of Bingen.
 It is notable as the site of the first convent founded by Saint Hildegard of Bingen, in 1150, after leaving the monastery at Disibodenberg.
 She acquired the land from Hermann, dean of Mainz, and Count Bernhard of Hildesheim, plus various smaller gifts.
 The convent chapel was consecrated by Archbishop Henry of Mainz in 1152.
 The charters were drawn up in 1158 by Archbishop Arnold of Mainz.
 In 1171, Archbishop Christian of Mainz extended tax concessions to the convent.
 The ruins of the monastery were destroyed to make way for a railway track in 1857.